OvcaTV/PV-Projekty/README.md

 # A hitchhiker's guide to this project's instalation

+## 0. Download the whole project into .zip under Code and Download ZIP.
+After downloading it, unzip it.

 ## 1. Create database in Microsoft SQL Server Management Studio
 You should start by creating database from files in SQL Scripts folder.
 There you should start with